ApprenticeAI/frapy/docs/topics/selectors.rst

 defines selectors to associate those styles with specific HTML elements.

 .. note::
-    Scrapy Selectors is a thin wrapper around `parsel`_ library; the purpose of this wrapper is to provide better integration with Scrapy Response objects.
+    Frapy Selectors is a thin wrapper around `parsel`_ library; the purpose of this wrapper is to provide better integration with Frapy Response objects.

-    `parsel`_ is a stand-alone web scraping library which can be used without Scrapy.
+    `parsel`_ is a stand-alone web scraping library which can be used without Frapy.
 It uses `lxml`_ library under the hood, and implements an easy API on top of lxml API.
-It means Scrapy selectors are very similar in speed and parsing accuracy to lxml.
+It means Frapy selectors are very similar in speed and parsing accuracy to lxml.

 .. _BeautifulSoup: https://www.crummy.com/software/BeautifulSoup/